manni8436/Legend-of-the-Greek-Gods/README.md

     image location and then I changed it to the following file path assets/css/images/image.jpg which corrected the issue I had

-    I now have noticed that my social links have stopped working when I click on them but now I have changed the links and redone the coding for the social media that is in my footer and it has worked every since with no futher issues
+    I now have noticed that my social links have stopped working when I click on them but to solve this issue I redone the code for the social media that is in my footer and this has resolved the issue and it has worked ever since with no problems

     I have a hover affect on my image for when you hover over it to be seen larger when you want but the position is off as you cant see the image properly as it is to far in one direction